std66/TomiSoft.Printing.Thermal.AndroidQ2Pos/README.md

 List<byte> result = new();
 result.AddRange(ESCPOS.Commands.InitializePrinter);
 //TODO: Create commands to whatever you want to print
+//Pro tip: Sending QR code ESC/POS command will cause the printer to print it twice.
+This may be the case with other
+//         barcode formats as well.
+Generate it as bitmap and send that to the printer to fix this issue.

 //It is recommended to use 6-8 line feeds at the end with default font size for a good cutting point. for (int i = 0; i < 8; i++)